London Borough of Bexley: Roads and paths

 The principal roads through the Borough include the A2 trunk road; the A20 (Sidcup By-pass) which generally marks its southern boundary; the A207, which is the route of the erstwhile Watling Street; the A206 which takes traffic from Woolwich and Dartford; and the latter's newer counterpart, the A2016 through Thamesmead.

 There are also some long-distance footpaths in the Borough: among them the Thames Path and the London Outer Orbital Path.
 Bexley Borough has joined with three other adjoining boroughs to for the South East London Green Chain linking green spaces.

 Rail

 Bexley is not served by any London Underground, Tramlink, Docklands Light Railway or London Overground services.
-However, since 2022 Elizabeth line (Crossrail) services utilise a terminus at Abbey Wood, the entrance to which is in Bexley (due to the borough boundary passing through the site, the station's platforms sit within the Royal Borough of Greenwich).
+However, since 2022, Elizabeth line services have started to utilise a terminus at Abbey Wood, the entrance to which is in Bexley (due to the borough boundary passing through the site, the station's platforms sit within the Royal Borough of Greenwich).
 There are various proposals to extend either the DLR or London Overground to Thamesmead.
 There are currently no plans to extend the London Underground into the borough, with the nearest current station being in North Greenwich.

 There are three suburban railway lines crossing the Borough which converge at Dartford.
-The most northerly is the North Kent Line, then the Bexleyheath Line which runs through the centre of the borough and then finally the Dartford Loop Line which runs furthest south.
+The most northerly is (1) the North Kent Line, then (2) the Bexleyheath Line which runs through the centre of the borough and then finally (3) the Dartford Loop Line which runs furthest south.
 Abbey Wood and Slade Green are also served by Thameslink trains.